mozilla/releases-comm-central/README.md

 ### Mozilla Code Base
 Thunderbird is built on the Mozilla platform, the same base that Firefox is built from.
 As such, the two projects share a lot of code and much of the documentation for one will apply to the other.

-In order to be able to build Thunderbird - you will need the mozilla-central repository as well as the comm-central repository (where this README lives).
+In order to be able to build Thunderbird - you will need the [Firefox repository](https://github.com/mozilla-firefox/firefox) as well as the [Thunderbird repository](https://github.com/thunderbird/thunderbird-desktop) (where this README lives).
 Check out our [Getting Started documentation](https://developer.thunderbird.net/thunderbird-development/getting-started) for instructions on how and where to get the source code.

-### mozilla-central vs. comm-central
+### Firefox vs Thunderbird Source Code
-The mozilla-central repository contains the Firefox codebase and all of the platform code.
-The comm-central repository is added as a subdirectory "comm/" under mozilla-central.
+The Firefox repository contains the Firefox codebase and all of the platform code.
+The Thunderbird repository is added as a subdirectory "comm/" under Firefox.
 This contains the code for Thunderbird.

 ## Building Thunderbird
 Follow the [Building Thunderbird guide](https://developer.thunderbird.net/thunderbird-development/building-thunderbird) to get set up and build Thunderbird.